Young Professional

 >> Official info at the top of the page here <<

-If you need a work permit without restrictions right from the start when you activate the work permit, and cannot afford to wait for a new amended work permit because it was issued with restrictions, then it is recommended to do a new medical exam at least 4-6 weeks before the work permit activation.
+If you need a work permit without any restrictions right from the activation and cannot afford to wait for a new, amended permit (because the border officers issued this with restrictions), I strongly recommend completing a new medical exam at least 4 to 6 weeks before activating your work permit.

 The reason behind this (and possible hiccup):

-An IEC work permit is a special work permit that is considered an application „from outside Canada“ no matter if you are in Canada or not.
-Therefore IRCC might not allow to re use the medical exam for the IEC stream.
+An IEC work permit is a special work permit that is considered an application „from outside Canada“ regardless of whether you are physically inside or outside the country.
+As a result, IRCC may not allow you to reuse the medical exam from a previous application for the IEC stream.

 If you received a work permit with restrictions at the port of entry, here you can find out how to remove them.

-1. If you received an invitation, and your employer hasn’t submitted the job offer in the employer portal yet, you can simply decline the invitation and delete the profile.
-Then you can apply again, after you found a new employer.
+If you’ve received an invitation but your employer hasn’t submitted the job offer in the Employer Portal yet, you can simply decline the invitation and delete your profile.
+Afterward, you can reapply once you’ve found a new employer.

-• If you already activated the work permit, the job offer cannot be withdrawn anymore.
-You have to look into the option for the employer change.
-More info and the instructions here
+• However, if you’ve already activated your work permit, the job offer cannot be withdrawn anymore.
+In this case, you’ll need to explore the option for an employer change.
+For more details and instructions on how to proceed, you can find additional information and instructions here

 Do I need an IEC health insurance again to activate the Young Professional work permit?